NullSec-SIG/ycep-2021/challenges/Misc/Wounded/README.md

-# Imprisoned (Incomplete)
+# Challenge Name

 ## Question Text

-Classic python jail,
-Constrained by shell and Login(),
-How will you escape?
+Challenge description and how to play (if applicable).

+This is another paragraph.

-*Creator - Clement Neo | @ApproxNeo
+*Creator - @YourNickname (or real name)*

 ### Hints (Optional)
 1. Hint 1